 Now that the evenings are pleasant, you can enjoy some cultural sites and exhibits at night:

-From May 19 - October 28 2017, you can visit the Roman Forum on Friday and Saturday nights (only.)
+From mid-May - end of October, you can visit the Roman Forum on Friday and Saturday nights (only.)

 Entry from 8:15pm - 10:45pm.
 You must pre-purchase tickets and a tour.
 20€ and only good for entry to the Forum/Palatine Hill.
 This special entry is NOT part of the Roma Pass.